azure-ad-b2c/samples/policies/guest-signup/readme.md

-# Granting "guest user" access over existing user's directory
+# Granting "guest user" access over user's directory

 A guest user in an application will usually have the following attributes:
 * They are invited to the application.